Meet the Midwives

 Connection is at the heart of VCM.

-We are Midwives: With woman.
+We are midwives — with woman.

-Emilie, Naomi & Serenity: Vancouver Community Midwives
+Naomi & Serenity: Vancouver Community Midwives

 Meet the Midwives & Team